 I love having an indoor herb garden in my kitchen.
+This is such a fun craft project and makes wonderful gifts too.
 Here’s how to make your own. (for your convenience this post contains affiliate links, find more info here)

 Hanging Herb Mason Jar Supplies: